Rainminds/.github/profile/README.md

 > Not a dashboard.
 > Not a guardrail.
-> Not a GRC tool.
+> Not a workflow engine.
 >
-> Authority Infrastructure for Scaling AI Safely.
+> A progression and authority infrastructure layer for production AI.